ryman1/keeweb-wiki/Auto-Type-(draft).md

 Auto-Type will be available in v1.2.
+If you have any comments, please let me know.

 # Supported